velascoluis/datapi-core/README.md

 - Add more operators including JOINS
 - Add support for other metastores like Unity and BQ metastore
-- Add support for more building services like local Docker
+- Add support for more container building services like local Docker
-- Add support for more deployment targets like k8s
+- Add support for more containter deployment infraestructure like k8s
 - Add support for local transformations using dbt
-- Make dataPods depend also on other dataPods and not in raw tables
+- Make dataPods depend also on other dataPods and not only in tables
 - Add a UI for view the dataPods deployed and exposed contract
 - Add support for other embedded engines like polars and Fusion
 - Add support for automatic generation of resources using embeddeds LLMs
 - Add support for sending data in more formats (e.g. JSON, Arrow)
 - Add support for grpc instead of REST